FomTarro/skeletom-net/src/pages/blogs/team.report.solar.power.m-b.md

     </div>
 </div>

-Ironically enough, almost everything about this Mega Pyroar team felt great **except** for the Mega Pyroar.
-Sure, it was **extremely fast** and was able to **stack a lot of damage multipliers** to really power though a lot of teams, but it resulted in a one-dimensional, all-in strategy that was so clearly telegraphed on Team Preview, that I ultimately felt like I was caught playing with one arm tied behind my back.
-I was often giving my opponent way more information about my plan that I was able to glean about theirs.
+Ironically enough, almost everything about this Mega Pyroar team felt great *except* for the Mega Pyroar aspect.
+Sure, it was **extremely fast** and was able to **stack a lot of damage multipliers** to really power though a lot of teams...
+But it resulted in a **one-dimensional, all-in strategy** which was so **clearly telegraphed on Team Preview**, that I ultimately felt like I was giving my opponent way more information about my plan that I was able to glean about theirs.
+And that's not a very fun way to play, in my opinion!

-This team also had Mega-Floette, but I did not feel that the rest of the pieces of the team were coherent in helping support her, with no redirection or healing to speak of.
-So, at the end of the day, while the Trick Room core of Incineroar, Farigiraf, Torkoal and Vileplume felt were strong, the fast mode felt severely lacking.
+Besides the Mega Pyroar, This team also had a setup-based Mega Floette running Calm Mind, However, I did not feel that the rest of the pieces on the team were coherent in helping support her, with no redirection or healing to speak of to facilitate actually clicking Calm Mind in the first place.
+So, at the end of the day, while the Trick Room core of Incineroar, Farigiraf, Torkoal and Vileplume felt rather strong, the fast mode felt severely lacking.

-To really illustrate this point, consider the matchups against other weather archetypes.
+The matchups into opposing weather archetypes also left a lot to be desired, with the team's Megas doing me few favors in that department.
 Against Rain lineups, I basically had no recourse but to continually jockey for weather control, while trying to get the most out of Mega Floette.
-Vileplume, meanwhile, had to pull double-duty as the Focus Sash holder as well as being my only defensive switch-in against Water-type damage.
-If I matched against another Sun lineup, god help me, that was somehow even worse; **all** of this team’s hardest hitters were resisted by a rival Fire-type.
+Vileplume, meanwhile, was stretched far too thin, being my only defensive switch-in against Water-type damage, my primary source of Grass-type damage, and my primary form of speed control with Sleep Powder.
+If I matched against another Sun lineup, god help me, that was somehow even worse; five of the six members of the team, including *both* Megas, were walled by literally any rival Fire-type.
 And Sand?
-We don't even want to mention Sand.
+I don't even want to *think* about Sand.

 <hr class="hr-half">